galimba/Pirates-Game/README.md

 CENG 356 Simple Networked Game --- an simple game that implementation of a client-server architecture.

 This project contains the code for the multiplayer game based on tutorials/online resources with Socket.io and Phaser.
+The game is available online on heroku https://piratesmulti.herokuapp.com/

 ## Installation